-Treasury management is the control and management of the Council's cash, regardless of its source.
-It covers management of the daily cash position, investments and borrowing.

-Officers carry out the treasury management function within the parameters set by the Council each year (detailed in Appendix 1 to this report) and in accordance with the approved treasury management practices.

-The budget for investment income for 2023-24 is £3.5 million, based on an average investment portfolio of £75 million, at a weighted average rate of 3.56%.
-The budget for debt interest paid is £8.2 million, of which £4.8 million relates to the HRA and £600,000 short term loans.
-WUV interest of £2.8 million is being capitalised and added to the cost of the scheme.
+- 1.17 Treasury management is the control and management of the Council's cash, regardless of its source.
+It covers management of the daily cash position, investments and borrowing. - 1.18 Officers carry out the treasury management function within the parameters set by the Council each year (detailed in Appendix 1 to this report) and in accordance with the approved treasury management practices. - 1.19 The budget for investment income for 2024/25 is £3 million, based on an average investment portfolio of £86 million, at a weighted average rate of 5%.
+The budget for debt interest paid is £14.8 million, of which £5.4 million relates to the HRA and £7.9 million is being capitalised and added to the cost of schemes in the capital programme, which is a net cost to the General Fund of £1.5 million for the year.